Culture and Etiquette in Greece

 Bargaining and tipping

 Most shops have fixed prices, so bargaining isn’t a regular feature of tourist life.
-It is worth negotiating over rooms – especially off season – or for vehicle rental, especially for longer periods, but it’s best not to be aggressive about it; ask if they have a cheaper room, for example, rather than demanding a lower price.
+It is worth negotiating over rooms off-season, or for vehicle rental, especially for longer periods, but don’t be aggressive about it; ask if they have a cheaper room, for example, rather than demanding a lower price.
 Tipping is not essential anywhere, though taxi drivers generally expect it from tourists and most service staff are very poorly paid.
 Restaurant bills incorporate a service charge; if you want to tip, rounding up the bill is usually sufficient.

 Women and lone travellers

-Thousands of women travel independently in Greece without being harassed or feeling intimidated.
-With the westernization of relationships between unmarried Greek men and women, almost all of the traditional Mediterranean macho impetus for trying one’s luck with foreign girls has faded.
-Foreign women are more at risk of sexual assault at certain notorious resorts (including Kávos in Corfu; Laganás in Zákynthos; Faliráki in Rhodes) by northern European men than by ill-intentioned locals.
+Thousands of women travel independently in Greece without harassment or intimidation.
+With the westernization of relationships between unmarried Greek men and women, almost all the traditional Mediterranean macho impetus for trying one’s luck with foreign girls has faded.
+Foreign women are more at risk of sexual assault in certain notorious resorts (including Kávos in Corfu, Laganás in Zákynthos and Faliráki in Rhodes) by northern European men than by ill-intentioned locals.
 It is sensible not to bar-crawl alone or to accept late-night rides from strangers (hitching at any time is not advisable for lone female travellers).
-In more remote areas intensely traditional villagers may wonder why women travelling alone are unaccompanied, and may not welcome their presence in exclusively male kafenía.
+In more remote areas, intensely traditional villagers may wonder why women travelling alone are unaccompanied, and may not welcome their presence in exclusively male kafenía.
 Travelling with a man, you’re more likely to be treated as a xéni.

 Lone men need to be wary of being invited into bars in the largest mainland towns and island ports, in particular near Sýndagma in Athens; these bars are invariably staffed with hostesses (who may also be prostitutes) persuading you to treat them to drinks.
 At the end of the night you’ll be landed with an outrageous bill, some of which goes towards the hostess’s commission; physical threats are brought to bear on reluctant payers.